lauraclay/web-server-wordpress/README.md

 mysql> create database wordpress;
 ```

-Note the semi-colon ending the statement.
+Note the semicolon ending the statement.
 On success you should see the following message:

 ```
 Query OK, 1 row affected (0.00 sec)